-Figure 16-Average dressed carcass weight for male macropods harvested in 2018
+Figure 16-Average dressed carcass weight for male macropods harvested in 2019.
+Note there is no quota for eastern grey kangaroos in the western zone.

-Figure 17-Average dressed carcass weight for female macropods harvested in 2018
+Figure 17-Average dressed carcass weight for female macropods harvested in 2019.
+Note there is no quota for eastern greys in the western zone.